 In July 2023 the Department for Education released its School Sport and Activity Action Plan.
+And in 2024 Enhancing Physical Education Provision and Improving Access to Sport and Physical Activity in School non-statutory guidance.
 It highlights the pupil health and wellbeing benefits of exercise but additionally it links academic achievement and personal development to sport and exercise.
+The 2024 guidance emphasises the need to equalise opportunity in sport and inspire the next generation of athletes, as well as the importance of creating the foundaitons for an active healthy lifestyle.

 We believe that high quality PE, School Sport and Physical Activity are essential in preparing children and young people to live healthy lives, improve their mental health and promote focus, ambition and achievement.
+Supporting pupils to make choices that lead to healthy lives is a fundamental part of LAT Quality of Life Framework.